UniversalDependencies/docs/_kk-overview/tokenization.md

 ---
 layout: base
 title:  'Tokenization'
-permalink: tr/overview/tokenization.html
+permalink: kk/overview/tokenization.html
 ---

-# Tokenisation
+# Tokenization

-**This document is a work-in-progress proposal.
-See http://universaldependencies.github.io/docs for current/accepted specification**
+This document is a placeholder for the language-specific overview of guidelines for tokenization.

-Word tokenisation of Kazakh is similar to the other languages written using the Cyrillic alphabet.